Eastern Europe is home to an abundance of breathtaking & interesting National Parks! Get ready to be blown away by their sheer beauty…

 1. Mljet National Park, Croatia

 Mljet National Park is an unspoiled oasis of tranquility, where lush vegetation, pine forests and stunning saltwater lakes stretch for about 4 kilometers.
 Did we mention it’s stunning?
+Sail Croatia visits Mljet National Park on their Navigator Cruises.

 2. Plitvice National Park, Croatia

-Plitvice Lakes National Park, which was granted UNESCO World Heritage status in 1979, not only holds the title as Croatia’s most popular tourist attraction but also the title for the olldest national park in Southeast Europe as well as the biggest national park in Croatia!
+Plitvice Lakes National Park, which was granted UNESCO World Heritage status in 1979, not only holds the title as Croatia’s most popular tourist attraction but also the title for the oldest national park in Southeast Europe as well as the biggest national park in Croatia!

 3. Krka National Park, Croatia

 Named after the Krka River, the Krka Nationa Park covers an area of just over 142 square km with the main attraction being it’s magnificent waterfalls – particularly the famous Skradinski Buk.
+Visit Krka National Park on Sail Croatia’s Hideout Festival Cruise!

 4. Kravice Waterfalls, Bosnia and Herzegovina